nest-desktop/nest-desktop/docs/index.rst

 First steps
 -----------

-The video shows few steps to construct a network and explore its activity.
+The video shows the few steps to construct a network and explore its activity.
 For more information, please read :doc:`detailed guides of usage </user/usage>`.

 .. raw:: html